ArduPilot/ardupilot_wiki/common/source/docs/common-parachute.rst

 Connecting to the Autopilot
 ===========================

 The parachute release mechanism can be triggered from either a Relay or a PWM (i.e. Servo).
-Be sure that if a Relay pin is used, that the parachute release is active on a high level and that the Relay pin default, :ref:`RELAY_DEFAULT<RELAY_DEFAULT>` is OFF or No Change, to avoid triggering the release during initialization, since all GPIOs are forced low during the bootloader period.
+Be sure that if a Relay pin is used, that the parachute release is active on a high level and that the Relay pin default, ``RELAY_DEFAULT`` is OFF or No Change, to avoid triggering the release during initialization, since all GPIOs are forced low during the bootloader period.

 .. image:: ../../../images/Parachute_Pixhawk.jpg